inza4/yagabor/README.md

 | Serial           | ⬜      |
 | Interrupts       | ✅      |

+# Interfaces

+It is planned to support two interfaces, a desktop and a web version.
+Currently only the desktop GUI is implemented.

+## Desktop

+Simply run ```cargo run --release --bin desktop-gui [rom.gb]``` to start the desktop GUI.

 # Tests

 To run the tests, execute the following commands: